 Life proves to be quite an interesting place no?
 Isn’t there that funny saying: “You plan and god laughs”.
 I have found this to be so true in the past 6 months.
 I really thought I had a plan for 2018, but the universe had other ideas.
 So here I am – believe it or not – lost and found.

 Frankly it’s been a first quarter of mental struggle.
 I realized this January that I had hit nine years in business and instead of beaming with pride – I broke down.
 I’ve been doing this work of style and empowerment for almost a decade!!
 A DECADE!
 So I questioned myself.
 Who am I anymore?
 What is my purpose?
 Am I still on the right path?
 Am I living my best life?
 Am I fulfilled?
 I contemplated the millions of directions I could go.
 I could shift my business into being more of an online influencers and finally launch my digital program I’ve been talking about for years.
 I could finally start my youtube channel and style show that’s been on my mind also for years.
 I could amp up my personal styling work in person and on skype, upping my prices, bringing on new business, new women and new closets to inspire.
 I could book more in store programs and speeches taking to the stage to inspire more women in a single setting.
-I could focus on on-camera work and may land a play for the Southern California TV at their fantastic TV Studio set.
+I could focus on on-camera work.
 But what about the style work book I wrote 4 years and out of sheer insecurity, I sat on it, never to see the light of day.
 I could work on that too.

 My fork in the road couldn’t have been more confusing.
 Each path sounded amazing and is something I WANT to do.
 However I have learned one big lesson in being an entrepreneur.
 If I try to do everything, I won’t be successful at anything.
 And trust me, nine years running and I look back at my business and think: what if I only had just focused on one thing at a time?